alexey-lapin/spring-boot-admin-prometheus-service-discovery/src/README.md

 java -jar sbapsd-standalone-v3-@version@.jar
 ```

-Standalone app is also available as experimental native binaries for linux and windows.
+Standalone app is also available as experimental GraalVM native binaries for linux and windows.

 ### Configuration